 - Attend intake interview.
 During your intake interview ADS staff will discuss accommodation eligibility and discuss your next steps.

 - Complete placement testing.
-All degree-seeking students are required to test.
+All new degree-seeking students are required to demonstrate initial placement levels in English and Math upon entry to the College in order to register for their first semester.
 An ADS staff member will assist and discuss placement testing options with you during your intake interview.

 - All degree-seeking students must attend orientation.
 An ADS staff member will assist with this process and connect you with the Center for New Students and Orientation (CNSO).
 ADS staff members will make referrals and work closely with CNSO in selecting courses that fit your interest and abilities.

 - After you have completed orientation, please make sure to follow up with ADS staff.
-At your follow up meeting ADS staff will review how to request accommodation using your AIM portal.
+At your follow up meeting, ADS staff will review how to request accommodations using your AIM portal.